 Racing is completely optional for Devo Team Athletes.
 At this age, let your children decide if they want to race!
-This year is going to be a little different than it has been in the past.
-Travel will be as a family, and coaches will be at the venue to support athletes during the event, but there will not be any team travel/ lodging at races.
-We will provide a suggested lodging option or two.
-This year there will be two Devo specific weekends of racing: one in Crested Butte and one in Steamboat (see schedule for more information.)
-In addition, we will utilize our RMN JNQ race for the U-14s and the local Ute series for fun low-key race opportunities without needing to leave the valley.
+This year there will be two Devo overnight weekends of racing: one in Winter Park and one in Red River New Mexico (see schedule for more information.)
+We will also take a day trip to the RMN JNQ in Minturn.
+In addition, we will utilize our RMN JNQ races, and the local Ute series for fun low-key race opportunities without needing to leave the valley.
+More info on these races to come.